-Renal deterioration is common following SNB, as an increasing proportion of patients developed moderate to severe chronic kidney disease over time (Figure 2).
+Renal deterioration is common following SNB, as an increasing proportion of patients developed moderate to severe CKD over time (Fig. 2).
 As well, the prevalence of hydronephrosis identified 6-12 months postoperative (27.8%) was increased compared to preoperative hydronephrosis (16.7%).
-Lantz et al. 18 similarly identified that 19.3% of patients had hydronephrosis at 12 months postoperatively.
-At most recent follow-up, the rate of hydronephrosis in our series increased to 36.1%, though this was not associated with a decrease in mean eGFR.
-Higher rates of hydronephrosis with longer follow-up may be explained by refluxing ureteric anastomoses in some cases.
+Lantz et al similarly identified that 19.3% of patients had hydronephrosis at 12 months postoperatively.
+At most recent followup, the rate of hydronephrosis in our series increased to 36.1%, though this was not associated with a decrease in mean eGFR.
+Higher rates of hydronephrosis with longer followup may be explained by refluxing ureteric anastomoses in some cases.